-Frank James Tester B.Sc., D.Phil., M.E.Des., M.S.W. is a Professor of Social Work, School of Social Work, University of British Columbia.
+Frank James Tester B.Sc., D.Phil., M.E.Des., M.S.W. is an Adjunct Professor, Kutenai Art Therapy Institute, and Department of Native Studies, University of Manitoba.
 He has an interest in restorative justice as an alternative to the criminal justice system in Nunavut Territory in relation to reconciliation, healing and the restoration of Inuit to their families, communities and culture.
 Frank’s research interests include Inuit social history, the problem of young Inuit suicide and the social, cultural and environmental impacts of mining and mineral exploration in Nunavut Territory.
 He is a former chair of the Family Court/Youth Justice Committee, City of Vancouver, a former board member of CUSO and the Georgia Strait Alliance and was a research advisor to the Qikiqtani Truth Commission (2008-2010).
 He is the author of books and papers dealing with Inuit social history, Canadian social policy and environmental issues. http://www.socialwork.ubc.ca/about-us/people/tester-frank.html

 Jim Mandelin is a fully pardoned ex-offender, ex- gang member and recovered drug addict and alcoholic.
 Jim is 38 years clean and sober, public speaker, counselor and author and was the recipient of the 2015 Courage to Come Back Award for the province of BC.
 Jim has facilitated restorative justice conferences while working in the past with the John Howard Society of the Lower Mainland of BC.

 John de Haas Former president of VARJ since its creation in May 2007 to 2015.
-John has a BA from UBC (psychology) and a Business Management Systems Certificate from BCIT, with an Associate Certificate in Mediation.
-John is an Inspector with the Vancouver Police Department where he has worked as a police officer for 37 years — John is involved with VARJ in his personal capacity as a volunteer and is not acting in any way as a representative of the VPD.
+He has a Bachelor of Arts degree from UBC (psychology) and a Business Management Systems Certificate from BCIT, with an Associate Certificate in Mediation.
+John is currently completing a Master degree in Conflict Analysis and Management at Royal Roads University.
+John is an Inspector with the Vancouver Police Department where he has worked as a police officer for 39 years — he is involved with VARJ in his personal capacity as a volunteer and is not acting in any way as a representative of the VPD.

 M. Asadullah is a PhD student at Simon Fraser University’s School of Criminology, M. Asadullah is a sessional faculty of Peace & Conflict Studies at the University of the Fraser Valley.
 His research interests include restorative justice, village court, peacemaking criminology, community policing, and indigenous justice.
 He has trained as a conflict resolution and restorative justice practitioner with Dr Howard Zehr, Dr Brenda Morrison and Cpl Jim Cooley.